-After the resolution stage, they are given 4 questions to ensure that they two players have followed the storyline narrative in a very similar format to the question and answer format shown in Figure 28 and 29.
-With the questions, they are given a question with 4 answer options of A through D. After selecting one of the answers, the players are given instant feedback if they are correct or not.
-If they are incorrect, they are displayed a hint to give them context of the specific scene of the question we were asking.
+The post-game questions consist of six reading comprehension questions that focus on key events from the climax to the resolution stages of the story.
+These questions ensure that both players have followed the storyline.
+Each question has four options, A through D. After selecting one of the answers, the players are given instant feedback if they are correct or not.
+If they answer incorrectly, a hint is displayed to provide context for the specific scene related to the question.
 After answering the question, if the answer is wrong once again, we will not add a punishment but give them the answer to the question.
 Because we ask questions regarding the timeline and information of the storyline, we ensure that the players relearn the scene they missed if they get the answer incorrect twice.